CANADIAN DOCUMENTS AT ROMANIAN EMBASSY / CONSULATE

 * If you go to Ottawa in person or mail the documents to a friend / relative who can go there in person, the entire authentication process takes less than 5 minutes!

-(See website of Romanian Embassy in Ottawa)
+(See website of Embassy of Romania in Ottawa)

 Ministry of Government and Consumer Services